dylburger/noaa-ghcn-weather-data/README.md

 This will take some time to complete.

-Finally, it's possible we might want to logically separate rainfall, snow, and temperate data, since the measurements are on different scales, and we're likely to ask different questions of each.
+It's possible we might want to logically separate rainfall, snow, and temperate data, since the measurements are on different scales, and we're likely to ask different questions of each.
 We can use [database views](https://www.postgresql.org/docs/9.2/static/sql-createview.html) to separate these data.
 This gives the illusion that these data live in separate tables, where queries against the views really all run against the weather\_data\_denormalized_ table.
 Let's review how to create and query these views:

     weather=# CREATE VIEW precipitation_data AS SELECT * FROM weather_data_denormalized WHERE measurement_type = 'PRCP';
     CREATE VIEW